Canon 2000D vs Sony RX0

 - More heavily discounted: Has been on the market for longer (launched in August 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the RX0 comes out slightly ahead of the 2000D (12 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX0 emerges as the winner of the match-up (13 : 11 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 2000D and the Sony RX0 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.